How to Prepare for the Praxis Core Math Test?

-The exam was designed and is administered by the Educational Testing Service (ETS) and scoring well on this exam is vital to being accepted for admission into teacher preparation programs.
+The exam was designed and is administered by the Educational Testing Service (ETS) and scoring well on this exam is vital to be accepted for admission into teacher preparation programs.

 The Praxis Core test covers three topics.

 The Praxis Core Math (5733) is comprised of 56 multiple choice and numeric entry questions and test takers have 90 minutes to answer the questions.

-Praxis Core Mathematics cover the following topics:
+Praxis Core Mathematics covers the following topics: